THU-KEG/MAVEN-ERE/README.md

       "offset": [7, 8] // the offset of the trigger words in the tokens list },
   ],
-  "temporal_event_relation": { // a list for annotated temporal relations between events (and TIMEXs)
+  "temporal_relations": { // a list for annotated temporal relations between events (and TIMEXs)
     "BEFORE": [ // a list for temporal relations of BEFORE type ["EVENT_id_1", "TIME_id_2"] // a temporal relation instance, means EVENT_id_1 BEFORE TIME_id_2
     ],